AK-Homberger/ESP32_AnchorChainControl_WLAN/README.md

 Features:
 - Saftey stop to stop "anchor up" two events before reaching zero (can be changed in code with SAFETY_STOP).
+- Safety stop if maximum chain lenght is reached (standard 40 meters, can be changed withg MAX_CHAIN_LENGTH)
 - Watchdog timer to stop power after 1 second inactivity of client (e.g. due to connection problems).
 - Watchdog timer to detect blocking chain.
 Engine stops if no events are detected within 1 second for up/down command.
 - Current Chain Counter is stored in nonvolatile memory.
 ESP32 can be switched off after anchoring (counter is restored after new start).